yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 TACK has some similarities to the current proposal, but work on it seems to have stalled.
 {{tack}} compares our proposal to TACK.

 HPKP is an IETF standard, but so far has proven hard to deploy.
+HPKP pins (fixes) a public key, one of the public keys listed in the certificate chain.
+As a result, HPKP needs to be coordinated with the certificate management process.
+Certificate management impacts HPKP and thus increases the probability of HPKP failures.
+This risk is made even higher given the fact that, even though work has been done at the ACME WG to automate certificate management, in many or even most cases, certificates are still managed manually.
+As a result, HPKP
-HPKP cannot be completely automated resulting in error-prone manual configuration.
+cannot be completely
+automated resulting in error-prone manual configuration.
 Such errors could prevent the web server from being accessed by some clients.
 In addition, HPKP uses a HTTP header which makes this solution HTTPS specific and not generic to TLS.
-On the other hand, the current document provides a solution that can be entirely automated. {{hpkp}} compares HPKP to the current draft in more detail.
+On the other hand, the current document provides a solution that is independent of the server's certificate management and that can be entirely and easily automated. {{hpkp}} compares HPKP to the current draft in more detail.

 The ticket pinning proposal augments these mechanisms